DiogoAADCosta/guitar-diagnostic-system/README.md

 # Guitar Diagnostic System

-This repository contains the development of a rule-based guitar diagnostic system, focused on structured evaluation, adaptive testing, and behavioral analysis.
+This repository contains the development of a rule-based guitar diagnostic system, focused on structured evaluation, adaptive test flow, and behavioral analysis.

 ---